 The Perfect Composition

 From the Rule of Thirds to the Golden Ratio, Lightroom has the tools that allow you to find the perfect composition for your image.
+Learn how to analyze a photo and crop a photo to improve composition and help guide the viewer’s eye.

 Aaron Nace is a photographer, Photoshop artist and founder of PHLEARN.
 He is the #1 Photoshop instructor in the world with millions of YouTube subscribers.